-- 1.1 SUMMARY - A. Fire alarm system with hardware and components manufactured by Notifier.
+- B. Fire alarm system with hardware and components manufactured by Notifier (ONYX).
 Typical base bid shall be for an addressable system with communication network and control panels.
-System must be UL listed for NFPA 72 and installed in accordance with current NEC standards and 780 CMR. - B. Quality Assurance - 1.
-D.B. measurements shall be made by fire alarm installer to ensure audibility in all sleeping rooms per NFPA. - Provide 2 separate category 6 cables from the Fire Alarm Control Panel to the OIT-specified telecommunication closet.
-Terminate cable with modular ends at the FACP communicator.
+System must be UL listed for NFPA 72 and installed in accordance with current NEC standards and 780 CMR. - C. Quality Assurance - 1.
+D.B. measurements shall be made by fire alarm installer to ensure audibility in all sleeping rooms per NFPA. - 2.
+Provide 6-strand single-mode armored fiber cables from the Fire Alarm Control Panel to the OIT-specified telecommunication closet.
+Terminate cable in accordance with "Execution Letter O" below.
 (Refer to 27 00 00 Communications standards for current requirements.) - 3.
 A minimum of two rooms per floor shall be designated for the hearing impaired.
-Provide 110 candela ADA compliant xenon strobe in each room. - C. Submittals - 1.
-All distribution, review, comments and acceptance of submittals, with the exception of samples and mockups, will be done through the Williams College e-Builder web portal. - 2.
+Provide code compliant ADA xenon strobe in each room. - D. Submittals - 1.
+All distribution, review, comments and acceptance of submittals will be done through the Williams College PMIS. - 2.
 Submit all components for approval prior to order. - 3.
-Plans of system with device locations must be reviewed and approved by Williams Operations personnel as well as the local AHJ prior to construction. - 4.
-Contractor shall supply a copy of battery calculations for the Electrical Trades Shop along with submittals. - 5.
-Complete as-built drawings shall be furnished at completion of the project.
+Plans of system with device locations and final room numbering must be reviewed and approved by Williams Operations personnel as well as the local AHJ prior to construction.

+with submittals.

+5. Complete as-built drawings shall be furnished at completion of the project.
 Drawings shall include a one-line diagram, complete floor plans with device address mapping, and wire map showing all "T" tap, module, relay and auxiliary equipment locations.